thatcherfreeman/utility-dctls/README.md

 **Seed Position X/Y**: Coordinate of the pixel used to generate a random seed.

+## Modulo Function DCTL
+Takes the input $x$ and computes $x \mod y$, the remainder when dividing $x$ by $y$.

+### DCTL Parameters
+**Global Denominator**: If Use Per-Channel Denominator is unchecked, then the modulo of all three channels is computed with respect to this number.

+**Red/Green/Blue Denominator**: If Use Per-Channel Denominator is checked, then each channel's modulo will be computed with respect to the corresponding number.

+**Use Per-Channel Denominator**: Check in order to compute modulo with a different denominator for each channel.

 ## Power Function
 Computes the function $\texttt{base}^x$.